-Please refer to this Spelling Booklet to find out more about how we teach spellings at Fairfield Park and also give you some ideas on how to help practice spellings at home.
+Please refer to this Spelling Booklet to find out more about how we teach spellings at Fairfield Park and also give you some ideas on how to help practise spellings at home.

 As handwriting is practised and promoted throughout the school, Year 4 is no different.
 We believe this is a key part in keeping our work neatly presented.
 Click here to see the best grip for holding a pencil.
 You can also find more about how Handwriting is taught at Fairfield Park in our Handwriting Guide.
 Throughout Year 4, the children will be given the opportunity to practise writing with a pen in a range of different books, e.g. English and Topic.

-Our PE day is Thursday *.
-We spend the whole afternoon doing PE and we ask that your child comes in to school wearing their PE kit and trainers.
-Our PE kit includes a white t-shirt or polo top and either burgundy shorts or tracksuit bottoms.
+Our PE kit includes a white t-shirt or polo top and either burgundy shorts or tracksuit bottoms and trainers.
 Please ensure they have the most suitable clothing for whatever the weather, this includes their Fairfield Park hoodie to wear outside and if it is really cold, gloves and a hat.
 If it is very cold, your child can wear their coat on top of their PE kits.